 Types of Group Therapy

 Group therapy lets you connect with others who know what you’re going through.
 Like individual therapy, group therapy takes a variety of shapes and uses a variety of methods.
-You may find you benefit from one of the following:

 - Self-help groups